friemen/reactnet/README.md

 ```

 As you can see a link-function receives a map and returns a map, which
-in both cases is a Result map, for details see the Concepts section
+in both cases is a Result map.
+For details about its purpose and
-below.
+contents please see the Concepts section below.

 To make the network act dynamically with respect to the values flowing
 through it, the link-functions must also be able to add or remove
 links.
 (The code above does not demonstrate this.)

-### The network
+### Define a network

 To actually create a network the following suffices:
 ```clojure